DhikaleKaveri/Vrindavan-Store-Data-Analysis/README.md

 5.List top 10 states contributing to the sales?

-6.Relation between age and gender based on number
+6.Relation between age and gender based on number of orders.

 7.Which channel is contributing to maximum sales?

-8.Adult age group (30-49 years) is max contributing (~50%).
+8.Highest saling Category.

 **Final Conclusion to improve Vrinda store sales:**